General Information on Avoiding Financial Scams

 - Don’t assume an email, call or text is genuine because someone has basic information like your name or address.
 Fraudsters may use publicly available information to lure you in.

 - Fraudsters are very good at making e-mails look genuine and have been known to set up elaborate and convincing dummy websites.

 - You should not provide personal information about yourself or agree to send money until you are satisfied that the firm you are dealing with is authorised.

-- Be careful of contact that appears to be from your bank or credit union requesting verification account numbers and passwords.
-Banks and credit unions will NEVER request your full personal access code or password.
+- Be careful of contact that appears to be from your credit union or bank requesting verification account numbers and passwords.
+Credit Unions and banks will NEVER request your full personal access code or password.